Impetus/blkchn-sql-driver/Readme.md

 About Us
 ========
-blkchn-sql-driver is backed by Impetus Labs - iLabs. iLabs is a R&D consulting division of [Impetus Technologies](http://www.impetus.com). iLabs focuses on innovations with next generation technologies and creates practice areas and new products around them. iLabs is actively involved working on High Performance computing technologies, ranging from distributed/parallel computing, Erlang, grid softwares, GPU based software, Hadoop, Hbase, Cassandra, CouchDB and related technologies. iLabs is also working on various other Open Source initiatives.
+blkchn-sql-driver is backed by Impetus Labs - iLabs. iLabs is a R&D consulting division of [Impetus Technologies](http://www.impetus.com). iLabs focuses on innovations with next generation technologies and creates practice areas and new products around them. iLabs is actively involved working on blockchain technologies, neural networking, distributed/parallel computing and advanced analytics using spark and big data ecosystem. iLabs is also working on various other Open Source initiatives.